gfeiden/MagneticUpperSco/README.md

-# A Consistent 10 Myr Age for Upper Sco
+# A Consistent 10 Myr Age for Upper Scorpius

 Files and notebooks related to Feiden (2016, A&amp;A, re-submitted)